Make the most of your time in this city of wine with our inside tips on planning your own Bordeaux itinerary.

 If you are in a rush, you can see most of Bordeaux in two days as it is a small and walkable city.
 You can follow the map yourself but you’ll get more out of it with a guide.
 We’ve heard great things about this Free Walking Tour Bordeaux company, for example.

 But if you can spare a couple more days, it will be worth it.
 Follow this itinerary to discover the main historic points in town and taste the wines of Bordeaux on a day trip to the nearby Saint-Émilion.
+Visiting with little-ones?
+Check out our guide to the best things to do in Bordeaux with kids.

-When Is the Best Time to Visit Bordeaux?
+When is the Best Time to Visit Bordeaux?

 Visiting in the summer, between June and August, guarantees you sunny days, but also large crowds.
 If you want to see the main attractions at a slower pace, you can book your trip between May and the beginning of June or spend a few days in Bordeaux in September or early October, when you can attend the grape harvest.